Fractional conformal Laplacians and fractional Yamabe problems: Weighted Sobolev trace inequalities

-Sobolev trace inequalities can be obtained by the composition of the trace theorem and the Sobolev embedding theorem in the above.
-There have been some related works that deal with these type of energy inequalities, for instance, Nekvinda \cite{Nekvinda:characterization-tracesW}, Gonz\'alez \cite{phase-transitions}, and Cabr\'e-Cinti \cite{Cabre-Cinti:energy-estimates}.
+Sobolev trace inequalities can be obtained by the composition of the trace theorem and the Sobolev embedding theorem above.
+There have been some related works that deal with these types of energy inequalities, for instance, Nekvinda \cite{Nekvinda:characterization-tracesW}, Gonz\'alez \cite{phase-transitions}, and Cabr\'e-Cinti \cite{Cabre-Cinti:energy-estimates}.
 In particular, in the light of the work of Caffarelli and Silvestre \cite{Caffarelli-Silvestre} and Lemma \ref{thm-embedding}, we easily see the more general form of \eqref{sobolev-trace-0} as follows:

 \begin{cor} Let $w\in H^\gamma(\R^n)$, $\gamma \in (0, 1)$, $a = 1 - 2\gamma$, and $U\in W^{1,2}(\RR,y^a)$ with trace $TU=w$.
 Then \be \norm{w}_{L^{2^*}(\R^n)}^2\leq \bar S(n,\gamma)\int_{\RR} y^a \grad U 2\,dxdy,\ee where \be \bar S(n,\gamma):= d^*_\gamma S(n,\gamma).\ee Equality holds if and only if